 MetadataShow full item record

-Researchers have debated whether methylammonium lead iodide (MAPbI3), with a perovskite crystal structure, is ferroelectric and therefore contributes to the current–voltage hysteresis commonly observed in hybrid perovskite solar cells (PSCs).
+Researchers have debated whether methylammonium lead iodide (MAPbI3), with a perovskite crystal structure, is ferroelectric and therefore contributes to the current-voltage hysteresis commonly observed in hybrid perovskite solar cells (PSCs).
 We thoroughly investigated temperature-dependent polarization, dielectric, and impedance spectroscopies, and we found no evidence of ferroelectric effect in a MAPbI3 thin film at normal operating conditions.
 Therefore, the effect does not contribute to the hysteresis in PSCs, whereas the large component of ionic migration observed may play a critical role.
-Our temperature-based polarization and dielectric studies find that MAPbI3 exhibits different electrical behaviors below and above ca. 45 °C, suggesting a phase transition around this temperature.
+Our temperature-based polarization and dielectric studies find that MAPbI3 exhibits different electrical behaviors below and above ca. 45 oC, suggesting a phase transition around this temperature.
 In particular, we report the activation energies of ionic migration for the two phases and temperature-dependent permittivity of MAPbI3.
-This study contributes to the understanding of the material properties and device performance of hybrid perovskites.
+This study contributes to understanding the material properties and device performance of hybrid perovskites.